Particular/docs.particular.net/servicecontrol/installation.md

 #### Remaining artifacts

-Even after a ServiceControl instance has been removed, it can leave behind some artifacts.
-The ServiceControl instance can leave queues in the configured transport.
+Even after a ServiceControl instance has been removed there are some artifacts left behind.
+Each ServiceControl instance leaves queues in the configured transport.
 The queue names will depend on the configuration of the ServiceControl instance.

 - _instance name_ - contains control messages for the ServiceControl instance.
 - _instance name_.errors - contains any control messages that the ServiceControl instance was not able to process.